-In 2017, Alberta's forest industry directly employed 16,100 people and supported an additional 23,400 jobs; contributing $1.5 billion in salaries and wages.
-Industry revenues exceeded $6.5 billion from harvesting operations and the sale of lumber, pulp, newsprint, wood panels, engineered wood products, bioenergy, and ecosystem services.
+Alberta's forest industry directly employs 18,700 Albertans and 25,300 people in supporting occupations.
+Industry revenues exceed $6.5 billion from harvesting operations and the sale of lumber, pulp, newsprint, wood panels, engineered wood products, bioenergy, and ecosystem services.

-In the same year, buyers from the United States, China, Japan, South Korea, Taiwan, the European Union, and other export markets purchased over $3.4 billion of Alberta forest products.
+In 2018, buyers from the United States, China, Japan, South Korea, Taiwan, the European Union and other export markets purchased over $4.1 billion of Alberta forest products.
 Alberta's stringent environmental and forest products standards highlight why buyers around the world consistently choose our products.

 The government has created the Forest Jobs Action Plan: A commitment to sustainable, long-term fibre access for forest companies.